edom/work/edom.github.io/plres.md

         - System programming is hardware-aware programming.
         Application programming assumes abstract machine, infinite memory, and all convenience provided by the operating system.
             - Why do we make this distinction?
+    - The language must facilitate metaprogramming.
+    Everything must be a first-class citizen.
+    It has to have EVAL.
+    The language must provide a way for interpreting/compiling/loading a program at runtime.
+    The compiler becomes a part of every program.
+        - What is the reason for the name "metacircular evaluator"?
+        What is circular?
+        What is metacircular?
+    - To make syntax first-class, we need QUOTE and UNQUOTE (such as in Lisp/Scheme)?
+    - To prevent syntax flamewar, we should define the canonical linearization of the abstract syntax tree.
+    Go does this with `go fmt`.
+    I think that is wise.

+The problem with current programming methodologies is that they don't capture the higher-level properties of software, such as the architecture.
+For example, how do we write, in a way that the computer can exploit, this statement:
+"The fields of class C correspond one-to-one with the columns of database table T."?

 - A goal of programming language research is to make a better programming language (if not the best).
     - Do more with less.
     - *The* ultimate best programming language?